University of New South Wales: Student union

+Student media

 Blitz

 Blitz is a student publication, published online by Arc @ UNSW, based at the University of New South Wales.
 Blitz under this name first appeared in session 2, 1988, but a similar "what's on" style publication had been issued by the then University Union since the early 1970s.
 Initially it consisted of a simple sheet or two of paper, but it evolved into a magazine style format in session two 1994 when a former editor from another student publication on campus, Tharunka, was hired to found a weekly "what's on" magazine.
 Blitz sometimes pays casual contributors for submitted articles and photographs, and employs a student online editor, a student designer, a student TV producer and a student radio producer.

 Blitz typically covers the goings-on around campus and conducts interviews and publishes stories relating to current student activities.
 It widely publicises Arc services and activities on campus.
 Due to its non-partisan policy, it does not cover political issues, with the exception of voluntary student unionism.
 However, in 2004 an edition of Blitz was withdrawn by the student union because it contained a guide to rolling a joint.
 The editor Janet Duncan claimed there had been censorship of her editorial in the following issue.
 Arc @ UNSW announced that the organisation would continue to publish the magazine after the introduction of voluntary student unionism in 2007.

-Tharunka
+Gamamari

-Tharunka, meaning "message stick" in the language of the Aboriginal people local to the area, is a student newspaper originally published by the UNSW Students Union from 1953 until 1992, when that body was replaced by the University of New South Wales Student Guild.
+Tharunka, thought to mean "message stick" in an Aboriginal language, is a student newspaper originally published by the UNSW Students Union from 1953 until 1992, when that body was replaced by the University of New South Wales Student Guild.
 The Guild published Tharunka from 1993 until 2006 and the successor student organisation, Arc @ UNSW Limited, continued the publication of Tharunka from 2007.

-Tharunka is managed by a small editorial team and actively solicits contributions from the UNSW student body.
-Including staff wages, the publication's budget is under $50,000 per year.

-Engagement with secondary and primary school students

-UNSW engages with primary and secondary education, administering several national and international academic competitions for school age children.
-These include:
+The publication changed its name in mid-2024 to Gamamari, meaning “talking for a purpose” in the Dharawal Language.

+Noise@UNSW

+Noise@UNSW is an independent student publication established in early 2024, following the shutdown of Tharunka, with the aim of fostering a more informed student body.
+Noise publishes articles weekly on their website and Instagram page, focusing on university news, student politics and activism, student journalism, and other issues that affect students, as well as running a twice-monthly podcast called Make Some Noise.
+Noise@UNSW also produces print editions distributed to students on campus featuring student writings and art.

+Due to its independent nature, Noise@UNSW is run by an entirely volunteer editorial team and relies on donations.
+All current UNSW students are able to publish their works in Noise.

+Student accommodation

+The university has a number of residential accommodation options, including Philip Baxter College, Basser College, Goldstein College, Fig Tree Hall, Colombo House, UNSW Hall, International House, New College and New College Village, Warrane College; Shalom College, and Creston College, and UNSW Village.